MichaelYuhe/neckium/README.md

 There will be more interesting and customizable actions comming...

+### Config

+You can customize params such as scroll step distance, safe area size and so on.

+Right click on and choose options, you will be redirect to the options page where you can change the params.
+Just input and click save, and go back to restart Neckium to check the effect.

 ## Todo

-- Customizable actions
+- Customizable actions.
-- Customizable params such as scroll step distance and safe area size
-- Publish to the Chrome Extension Store
+- Publish to the Chrome Extension Store.(Too expensive to create a developer accout...)

 ## The End